REVIEW: Loews Sapphire Falls Universal Orlando Resort

 Since Finn was only small, we had booked a standard double room for our stay but knowing we had a child in tow, the hotel kindly upgraded us to a Kids Suite for our stay.
 Finn would still be in his cot (which we had pre-reserved and was already waiting in our room) but we had the option of putting him down in his own quarters, linked to ours.
 This meant our time in the room didn’t have to be spent tiptoeing around, whispering and listening to the TV on the lowest volume possible when he was asleep, so it was perfect.

-The kids room, which also had a TV, two single beds and a decent place to play had bolder and more funky colours, making it a great area for kids to have their own space.
+The kids room also has a TV, two single beds and a decent place to play had bolder and more funky colours, making it a great area for kids to have their own space.

 I really loved the décor of the hotel generally, which is minimalist with a Caribbean ‘island’ feel.
 The island in question is non-specific but the result is clean, cool colours with a few accents that offer character.
 This theme is best displayed in the bathroom, which has a mix of simple but elegant units, a quirky painted mirror and ornate tiles.
 I particularly liked the floor tiles, which make for a great Instagram pic!
 The shower was spacious with a generous showerhead, strong water pressure and delicious hot water.
 The family suite, of course, had a small bath, handy for spraying down the kids.
 The double room I stayed in at a later date had a luxurious walk-in shower with a bench.